2bt/GTMobile/docs/manual.markdown

 ## Introduction

-GTMobile is designed to make **creating C64 music more accessible**.
+GTMobile is designed to make **composing C64 music more accessible**.
 While it provides a mobile-friendly tracker experience, it may take some time to get familiar with, especially if you are new to the **SID chip** or **trackers** in general.